melanygarcia/first_application/README.md

 # first_application

-A new Flutter project at melany and aledaas.
+A new Flutter project at Melany and Aledaas.

 ## Getting Started